-- At revenue level: Revenues from the segment Payments do not account for 10 percent or more of the total combined revenues of all operating segments. - At income level: The absolute income of the segment Payments is not equal or more than 10 percent of the higher amount between: (i) the combined income of all segments that have not presented losses; and (ii) the combined loss of all segments that report losses. - At asset level: The assets of the segment Payments are not 10 percent or more of the total combined assets of all operating segments.
+- At the revenues level: Payments segment's revenues do not represent 10 percent or more of the combined revenues of all operating segments. - At the profit or loss level: Payments segment's absolute amount of profit or loss is not equal or greater than 10 percent of the amount greater between: (i) the combined reported profit of all operating segments that did not report a loss, and (ii) the combined reported loss of all operating segments that reported a loss. - At the assets level: Payments segment's assets are not 10 per cent or more of the combined assets of all operating segments.